microsoft/botframework-components/docs/create-packages.md

 At a high level, the steps for creating a package are:

 1. Create your dialog files (use Composer to create them).
-2. Create your code extensions (use your favorite IDE to create them).
+2. Create your components (use your favorite IDE to create them).
 3. Let Composer know about your package contents with schema files.
 4. Register your code extensions with the runtime through the `BotComponent` class.
 5. Package your files (use NuGet for C# runtime bots, and npm for bots using the JavaScript runtime).